Invisible Man: Herman Melville’s Last Years

 Less than a year before Melville’s demise, Edward Bok took to the pages of Publishers Weekly to opine on the one-time literary giant’s invisibility.
 “There are more people today,” Bok wrote, “who believe Herman Melville dead than there are those who know he is living.
 And yet if one choose to walk along East Eighteenth Street, New York City, any morning about 9 o’clock, he would see [Melville], now an old man, but still vigorous.
 He is an employee of the Customs Revenue Service, and thus still lingers around the atmosphere which permeated his books.
 Forty-four years ago, when his most famous tale, Typee, appeared, there was not a better known author than he, and he commanded his own prices.
 Publishers sought him, and editors considered themselves fortunate to secure his name as a literary star.
 And today?
 Busy New York has no idea he is even alive, and one of the best-informed literary men in this country laughed recently at my statement that Herman Melville was his neighbor by only two city blocks.
 ‘Nonsense,’ said he.
 ‘Why, Melville is dead these many years!’”

 Melville had become a ghost.
 He wandered the wharves unrecognized, unseen.
 And he seems — in some respects — to have colluded in his own disappearance.
 Three years before his death, he published a slim volume of poetry entitled John Marr and Other Sailors; but he issued the book only in a private edition limited to 25 copies: gifts for friends.
-In this same period — sometime between 1885 and 1891 — he penned what he surely must have known to be a masterpiece, Billy Budd, Sailor, then dumped the manuscript into a trunk for his granddaughter to discover and publish more than thirty years later.
+In this same period — sometime between 1885 and 1891 — he penned what he surely must have known to be a masterpiece in Billy Budd, Sailor, then deposited the manuscript into a trunk for his granddaughter to discover and publish more than thirty years later.
 As well, Melville’s “retirement” from the literary life seems to have included complete self-banishment from even the social side of the New York literary scene.
 He was not to be spotted dining with William Dean Howells or walking in Washington Square with Richard Watson Gilder.
 He attended no literary gatherings, wrote no letters to the popular journals, did nothing which might raise his profile.

 The New York Times’s first notice of his death, published September 29th, could not have been more terse, and the writer could not even be bothered to spell the title of Melville’s greatest book correctly.
 “Herman Melville died yesterday at his residence, 104 East Twenty-sixth Street, this city, of heart failure, aged seventy-two.
 He was the author of Typee, Omoo, Mobie [sic] Dick, and other sea-faring tales, written in earlier years.
 He leaves a wife and two daughters, Mrs. M. B. Thomas and Miss Melville.”